Hell Town RV Park

 Aron had never been around children and found River’s sweet, warm breath on his neck, and her scent, addictive.
 His sense of smell had developed keenly after becoming a wolf shapeshifter, and most smells were so pungent to his olfactory receptors, they nauseated him a little.
 But not hers.

 He sniffed again and paused.
 A surge of emotion made it difficult for him to move.
 She smelled of pine trees after a rain.
 And her wispy bangs, which feathered on her forehead like angel wings, endeared him.
 Love and fear, rose in a tidal wave and washed over him.
 He had no idea how to cope with the overpowering need to protect her.
 And love her.
 He patted her back.
 “Come on, sweetness.
 Let’s get Kappa and Chick and get out of here.”

 Her tiny head bobbed in agreement in the crook of his neck.
 She pointed in the direction of the others.

 Guy had already slithered up Chick and was at work on her metal restraints.
 Kappa still sat supporting her legs in his lap.

 She was in bad shape, but conscience and healing.
 Her head drooped on her chest.
 “Piper?” she muttered.

 Aron shook his head.
 “We haven’t located her.
 Yet.
 But we will.
 Let’s get the kids to safety.”

-Chick dropped to her feet.
+Chick dropped to her toes.
 She shuddered for a couple minute.
 Then, starting at her feet, she worked up her body, popping joints into place and stretching.

 Guy, how the hell did you get Chick out of those restraints?
 I thought I was going to have to go looking for a blow torch, Aron said.